bob-606/5.easa.fi/README.md

 ## 56. When increasing the airflow speed by a factor of 2 while keeping all other parameters constant, how does the parasite drag change approximately?
-When increasing the airflow speed by a factor of 2 while keeping all other parameters constant, how does the parasite drag change approximately?
 - It increases by a factor of 2
 - It decreases by a factor of 4
 - It decreases by a factor of 2